dboyd13/DSVR/README.md

 7) In case you're not already there, move to the home directory `cd ~/`
 8) Download DSVR from git - `git clone https://github.com/dboyd13/DSVR.git ./dsvr-source`
 9) `cd dsvr-source`
-10) Run the install script with sudo - `sudo ./installdsvrpackage.sh` - take note of any errors that may come up.
-This will take a while, as it will be installing a number of packages via the web.
+10) Run the install script with sudo - `sudo ./installdsvrpackage.sh` - take note of any errors that may come up, note that the failure to start the ISC DHCP Server is expected and not an issue.
+This will take a while, as it will be installing a number of dependent packages via the web.
-11) Optionally remove the "source" folder - `rm -r ~/dsvr-source`
+11) Remove the "source" folder - `rm -r ~/dsvr-source`
-12) Follow the prompts, and once it completes issue the `sudo shutdown -h now` command to power-down the RPi
+12) Issue the `sudo shutdown -h now` command to power-down the RPi
 13) With the power-off, plug the USB NIC into an available USB port.
 14) Wire your RPI inline between your existing Modem/CE and your existing Router/Access Point as follows: